Android based GPS receivers? Google opens up access to GPS measurements in Android N

 Google I/O had some very interesting location keynotes and some big announcements about Project Tango.
-One of the interesting keynotes that we didn’t get to watch live – “Making Android sensors and location work for you” had an interesting update for the GPS/GNSS researchers and the industry as a whole.
+One of the interesting keynotes that we didn’t get to watch live – “Making Android sensors and location work for you” had an interesting update for the GPS measurements and the GNSS researchers and the industry as a whole.

 Google is making raw GPS measurements available to developers!